Szczecin: Local cuisine

 The local cuisine in Szczecin was mostly shaped in the mid-20th century by people who settled in the city from other parts and regions of Poland, including the former Eastern Borderlands.
 The most renowned dishes of the area are pasztecik szczeciński and paprykarz szczeciński.
 Other local traditional foods and drinks include Szczecin gingerbread and beer.

 Pasztecik szczeciński is a deep-fried yeast dough traditionally stuffed with minced meat (pork and beef) or vegetarian filling - cheese and mushrooms or cabbage and mushrooms, served in specialised bars as a fast food.
-The first bar serving pasztecik szczeciński, Bar "Pasztecik", founded in 1969, is located on Wojska Polskiego Avenue 46 in the centre of Szczecin.
 Pasztecik szczeciński is usually served with clear red borscht.

 Paprykarz szczeciński is a paste made by mixing fish paste (around 50%) with rice, onion, tomato concentrate, vegetable oil, salt and a mixture of spices including chili powder to put it on a sandwich.
 It is available in most grocery stores in the country.